esotuvaka/noise_platform/README.md

 ## Ongoing

+- Need to refactor for better variable naming
+- !
+Large refactor to use tauri `State` to keep track of the settings file.
+This will include the input/output audio devices, as well as sound files, keybinds, volumes, etc
+- Pass errors returned in the backend to the frontend and display them as little popups in the corner
 - !
 BUG: Sounds can be attempted to be played via keybind even if not available in the noise platform sounds folder
 - !
 Ability to manually configure audio input and output devices
 - ?
 Echo setting